Last Updated on 7 June 2023 by Alastair Digby

 In the current digital climate, the threat of a cyberattack is ever-present.
 For most, it’s no longer a question of if but when an attacker will find an attack vector to exploit.
 Addressing your security vulnerabilities and protecting your sensitive data is a necessity.

-What is Attack Surface Analysis and why is it important?
+What is Attack Surface Analysis?

 Getting the big picture

 Attack surface analysis is a systematic process of evaluating the potential points of entry or attack that a malicious actor can exploit within an organization’s digital ecosystem.
 By understanding the various entry points, such as software interfaces, network services, or cloud services, security professionals can assess the security posture and take necessary measures to minimize vulnerabilities.